4 DAYS FROM $1,099

 This evening after dinner, try your fancy feet during an interactive ballroom dancing performance and lesson.

-Exploring Les Andelys and Château Gaillard, Captain’s Gala Dinner
+Exploring Les Andelys and Château Gaillard, wine tasting, Captain’s Gala Dinner

-Panoramic Paris tour, free afternoon or optional Le Marais tour
+Panoramic Paris tour with treats, free afternoon or optional Le Marais tour

 Explore centuries of history and spirituality on a walking tour of fashionable Le Marais.
 From the somber WWII deportation memorial to the bustle of the Pletzl neighborhood — lined with cafés and restaurants — you’ll discover the Quarter’s cobbled Rue de Rosiers, from its myriad libraries, bookshops, falafel stands, cheesecake-filled boulangeries, to Florence Kahn, Paris’ most famous Yiddish delicatessen.
 Then, in Le Marais, home of the most intact medieval and pre-Revolutionary buildings in Paris, as well as galleries galore and trendy cafés, you’ll see why this neighborhood is a hotbed for the who’s-who of the city’s creative and cultural circle.
 You’ll also learn more about Notre Dame Cathedral (a UNESCO World Heritage Site) and the Sainte-Anne Portal, all while savoring delectable pastries.
 This is Paris, after all!